Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

-In the following, we examine how the spin-orbit interaction varies as a function of the gate potential and of the growth direction in an ideal case, where the cross-section is an equilateral triangle of side $L$.
-In Si FinFETs, the triangular cross-section can be made rather equilateral, see e.g. \cite{geyer2020silicon}, however it is often the case that the fin resembles more an acute \cite{kuhlmann2018ambipolar} or obtuse \cite{doi:10.1002/adma.201906523} isosceles triangle.
-The effect of the squeezing of the cross-section is analyzed in Sec.~\ref{Sec:Deviation}.
-A convenient orthonormal basis to describe this system comprises the eigenfunctions of the two-dimensional Laplace operator $p_x^2+p_y^2$ vanishing at the boundary of the triangle.
-Because of the highly symmetric geometry, the eigenfunctions can be expressed in terms of trigonometric functions, see App.~\ref{app:Laplace} and Ref.~\cite{mccartin2011laplacian} for more details.
+In this section, we examine how the spin-orbit interaction varies as a function of the gate potential and of the growth direction in an ideal case, where the cross-section is an equilateral triangle of side $L$.
+In Si FinFETs, the triangular cross-section can be made rather equilateral, see e.g. \cite{geyer2020silicon,siliconFin}, however it is often the case that the fin is a more narrow \cite{kuhlmann2018ambipolar} or wide \cite{doi:10.1002/adma.201906523} isosceles triangle.
+The spin-orbit coupling in isosceles triangles with different aspect ratios is analyzed in Sec.~\ref{Sec:SOHS}.

+A convenient orthonormal basis to describe this system comprises the eigenfunctions of the two-dimensional Laplace operator $p_x^2+p_y^2$ vanishing at the boundary of an equilateral triangle.
+Because of the highly symmetric geometry, the eigenfunctions can be expressed in terms of trigonometric functions, see App.~\ref{app:Laplace} [in particular Eq.~\eqref{eq:sol-LaplEq}] and Ref.~\cite{mccartin2011laplacian} for more details.
 A natural energy scale for this problem is the confinement energy

 which characterizes the energy gap between different orbital states, see Eq.~\eqref{eq:Laplace-eigenvalues}.
-This energy is quite large, for example in a Silicon wire with side $L=35$~nm, the quantization energy is $\epsilon_c\approx 14 $~meV, approximately 30$\%$ the gap to the split-off band $\Delta_0\approx 44.1$~meV \cite{WinklerSpinOrbitCoupling2003}.
-While when $L\gtrsim 35$~nm, the $4\times 4$ LK Hamiltonian in Eq.~\eqref{eq:LK_Hamiltonian_4} is valid, in smaller wires, such a strong quantization results in a large contribution of the SOHs, which demands a more detailed analysis that fully includes these states.
+This energy is quite large, for example in a Silicon wire with side $L=35$~nm, the quantization energy is $\epsilon_c\approx 14 $~meV, approximately 30$\%$ of the gap to the split-off band $\Delta_0\approx 44.1$~meV \cite{WinklerSpinOrbitCoupling2003}.
+While for $L\gtrsim 35$~nm, the $4\times 4$ LK Hamiltonian in Eq.~\eqref{eq:LK_Hamiltonian_4} is valid, in smaller wires such a strong quantization results in a large contribution of the SOHs, which demands a more detailed analysis that fully includes these states.
 In the following, we will refer to small (large) wires when the side $L$ is smaller (larger) than $35$~nm.
 To gain a qualitative understanding of the system, we begin our analysis by studying large nanowires by using the $4\times 4$ LK Hamiltonian; a detailed analysis of the effect of the SOHs is postponed to Sec.~\ref{Sec:SOHS}.